[For the previous installment, please scroll back]

 I laughed at how she skillfully skirted around my shameless flirtation.

 I leaned in towards her across the table and whispered, “You’re too pretty to be a cop.”

 She leaned in to match my action and whispered back, “That’s a bit insulting to all the female police officers in the world.
 Maybe…just maybe, I’m very aware of my surroundings because I’m…psychic.”

 There was a long quiet moment as we simply looked at each other.
 This was getting more and more interesting by the second.
 I was enjoying this little banter between us, chatting like we already knew each other.
 At this rate and if I wasn’t careful, I would quickly go from being early for work to being late.

-I studied her pretty face and wondered how her skin could look so smooth when she had on absolutely no make-up.
+I studied her pretty face and wondered how her skin could look so smooth when she seemed to have absolutely no make-up on.
 Her “Au Naturelle” T-shirt was definitely on point.
 There was a sense of familiarity about her which was a bit odd because we had just met.

 “A psychic, you say?
 Okay then, “read” me.
 Tell me all about me.”

 She took a long sip from her coffee mug.
 I, on the other hand, had completely forgotten that I’d even bought myself a coffee.
 I took a quick swig of mine and waited for her volley back.
 She outstretched her hand and showed me her palm.
 I frowned, a little confused.